AWS Assume Role for CMDB Discovery: The Security Case for Temporary Credentials

 “StringEquals”: {

 If the caller does not supply the correct External ID, the role assumption fails.
+For CMDB tools, the correct implementation works like this:

-- The CMDB tool generates a unique External ID for each customer account
+- The CMDB tool generates a unique External ID for each customer account.

-- The customer adds the External ID to their role’s trust policy condition
+- The customer adds the External ID to their role’s trust policy condition.

-- When the CMDB tool calls Assume Role, it passes the External ID
+- When the CMDB tool calls Assume Role, it passes the External ID.

 Because each customer’s External ID is different, even if the CMDB tool’s integration layer is compromised, an attacker cannot use it to assume roles in other customers’ accounts without knowing their unique External IDs.
-Source: NCC Group — Demystifying AssumeRole and ExternalId
+(Source: NCC Group, Demystifying AssumeRole and ExternalId)

 Cross-Account Discovery: Managing Multiple AWS Accounts in Your CMDB